karmab/kcli/doc/index.rst

 -  *slacktoken*.
 Token to use when notifying through slack.
 Should be the token of an app generated in your workspace.
 -  *slackchannel*.
 Slack Channel where to send the notification.
+-  *mailserver*.
+Mail server where to send the notification (on port 25).
+-  *mailfrom*.
+Mail address to send mail from.
+-  *mailto*.
+List of mail addresses to send mail to.

 Overriding parameters
 ---------------------